informatics-isi-edu/hatrac/STATUS.md

 1. chunked upload cancel via DELETE
 1. partial download via GET with Range header
 1. storage using filesystem or S3 versioned bucket
+1. ETag, If-Match, If-None-Match concurrency control
+  - useful for object, object version, ACL management
+  - supported on all methods
+  - allows GET caching and precondition protection on PUT/DELETE

 This includes the specified immutable/stable reference semantics from the REST-API.md doc, i.e. deletion leaves breadcrumbs in the database